Annual Martin and Doris Rosen Summer Symposium: Remembering the Holocaust

 The Symposium is presented in partnership with leading institutions—including the International School for Holocaust Studies at Yad Vashem, Echoes and Reflections, and the William Levine Family Institute for Holocaust Education at the U.S. Holocaust Memorial Museum.
 Faculty and guest speakers represent a wide range of expertise from the U.S., Canada, Israel, Africa, and Europe.

 While designed for public and private school teachers, the Symposium also welcomes university faculty, students, and community members.
-The program is free, and many sessions are open to the public.
+The symposium is free, and many sessions are open to the public.
+Educator-specific programming is available for continuing education credits (CEUs) via registration.

 Purpose